-Servers should have security software (Anti-Virus and Anti-Spyware) installed appropriate to the machine's specification.
+Servers must have security software (Anti-Virus and Anti-Spyware) installed appropriate to the machine's specification.

-Servers should always be password protected, and locked when not in use.
+Servers must always be password protected, and locked when not in use.

-Security-related events should be reported to the IT team and to the DPO.
+Security-related events must be reported to the IT team and to the DPO.
 Corrective measures will be prescribed as needed.
 Security-related events could include, but are not limited to, port-scan attacks, evidence of unauthorised access to privileged accounts.

-IT infrastructure such as routers, switches, wireless access points, etc. should be kept securely and only be handled by authorised personnel.
+IT infrastructure such as routers, switches, wireless access points, etc. must be kept securely and only be handled by authorised personnel.

-Backup Procedures:
+Backup Procedures;

-- Backup software must be scheduled to run routinely, as required, to capture all data as required. - Backups should be monitored to make sure they are successful. - A test restoration process will be run regularly. - (If not using cloud backups) Backup media must be securely stored in a fireproof container. - Backup media stored off-site must be transported and stored securely.
+- backup software must be scheduled to run routinely, as required, to capture all data as required - backups should be monitored to make sure they are successful - a test restoration process will be run regularly - backup media must be securely stored in a fireproof container - backup media stored off-site must be transported and stored securely